Getting Started with Shopify Online Store 2.0

 The biggest and most impactful differences between Shopify CLI and Themekit, are that Shopify CLI uses OAuth for permissions, and the "development theme" system.

 Instead of a private app key, OAuth makes set up much easier, especially when dealing with clients.
-Just request collaborator access with Theme Permissions, and then you can easily access the store's themes through the CLI aftering logging into your partner account with shopify login.
+Just request collaborator access with Theme Permissions, and then you can easily access the store's themes through the CLI aftering logging into your partner account with shopify login

-When using the CLI, you can run shopify serve and it will push the current directory to a "development theme" on the store that is currently selected.
+and it will push the current directory to a "development theme" on the store that is currently selected.
 This isn't the live theme, and won't show up in the stores theme list, and each developer on the store has their own.
 It allows you to view the store, with auto reloading and hotswapping of CSS as you make changes to your local files.
 No more LiveReload or Browser-sync needed.

 This is a godsend, truly.
 It does a much better job of refreshing after changes are actually reflected on the server.
 Even with a generous delay on Browsersync, it would often refresh before Shopify's servers would reflect the change.
 Now the process is just much simpler with less tools requires.